jakub-bochenski/tyk-docs/tyk-docs/content/tyk-oss/ce-redhat-rhel-centos.md

   - /tyk-oss/ce-redhat/
 ---

-Tyk Gateway can be installed in RHEL following different installation methods including *Ansible* and *Shell*.
+The Tyk Gateway can be installed following different installation methods including *Ansible* and *Shell*.
 Please select by clicking the tab with the installation path most suitable for you.

 {{< tabs_start >}}
 {{< tab_start "Shell" >}}

 This installation was optimized for RHEL8 if you would like to install it in other distributions please contact us.